S3-working-group/s3-practical-guide/docs/all.md

 Types of backlog include:

--   <dfn data-info="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">governance</dfn> backlog
+-   <a href="#" class="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">governance</a> backlog
--   <dfn data-info="Operations: Doing the work and organizing day-to-day activities within the constraints defined through governance.">operations</dfn> backlog
+-   <a href="#" class="tooltip" title="Operations: Doing the work and organizing day-to-day activities within the constraints defined through governance.">operations</a> backlog
 -   _sprint_ backlog
 -   product backlog
 -   impediments backlog